Ationet/ationetdocs/AN-MercadoPago_Transaction_Protocol-Spec.md

 	Content-Type: application/json; charset=utf-8

 *Body:*
-If the HTTP response is different than 200, then the following structure is return
+If the HTTP response code is different than 200, then the following structure is return

 	{“ResponseCode”:”StringValue”,”ResponseMessage”:”StringValue”,”ResponseError”:StringValue}